What Is a Risk Management Plan? Action Steps & Examples to Get You Started

 Accept the risk and the consequences without intervening, and budget (time and money) accordingly into the project plan.

 Your response will depend on where the risk falls on the matrix.
 High-level risks should typically be discussed with project stakeholders and avoided whenever possible, while low-level risks might be accepted or mitigated.
-Identifying the best response to each threat before the project even starts will give you plenty of time to act.
+Identifying the best response to each threat before the project starts will give you ample time to act.

 Again, you can pull successful responses from your other emergency planning documents, but make sure to specify how your response will be tailored to the scope of this project.
-You’ll also want to include contingency plans to high impact threat responses in case your original action plan fails.
+In case your original action plan fails, you’ll also want to include contingency plans for high-impact threat responses.

 Another critical factor in planning your risk response is assigning a specific person to each action or response step.
 This “risk owner” should be accountable for portions of your overall risk management strategy and training on any risk management processes relevant to their job function.
 Out of the key stakeholders (and anyone else involved in the project), pick one party responsible for each action and clearly explain what they might need to do.